Blessing1-bit/digitaltransformations/README.md

 <h2>1.Introduction</h2>

-Endra McVernan Global Services, a key player in the medical services industry that specializes in the production and supply of hospital equipment.
+Endra McVernan Global Services is a key player in the medical services industry that specializes in the production and supply of hospital equipment.
 Since its founding in 2005, the company has grown steadily, now employing over 800 people across several locations in Western Canada.
 Despite its success, the company has relied on the same operational software for over 15 years.
 As this legacy system reaches the end of its useful life, the company is faced with severe challenges that has negatively impacted its business operations.

 <h2>Problem Statement</h2>